OpenChannelSSD/documentation/docs/index.md

 to implement and maintain features that typical SSDs keep strictly in firmware.
 These include (i) the Flash Translation Layer (FTL), (ii) bad block management, and (iii) dedicated hardware units such as the flash controller, the interface controller, and large amounts of flash chips.

 The motivation behind moving certain responsibilities to the host is to make I/O data commands predictable from the host-side.
 In this way, the device enables the host to adapt the FTL algorithms and optimizations to match the appropriate user workloads that it executes.
+This enables to adapt the behavior of the FTL managing one or several SSDs directly in software, making it possible for the device to adapt to changing workloads.
+This contrasts the current model,where SSDs vendor firmware updates are required.

 An example of a shared responsibility configuration is the following: The host manages data placement, garbage collection, and has knowledge about the parallel units within the device to schedule and manage I/O streams.
 The device manages bad blocks and maintains the mapping tables.
 The device implements hardware extensions to support atomic IOs and metadata persistence too.
 These are exposed to the host through a common interface.

 The baseline is that Open-channels SSD expose direct access to their physical flash storage, while keeping a subset of the internal features of traditional